 - Include birth family members in school activities such as conferences, parents’ nights, and athletic events as well as in medical or dental appointments.
 This can allow the birth parents to practice normal parenting skills while the resource parent plays a mentoring and supportive role.

 - If visitations are not in the child’s best interest or not possible because of location, initiate phone calls or video calls between the parent and child.

 What are the Benefits of Co-Parenting in Foster Care?

 Relationships by their very nature are unique and there is no script to follow in building a relationship with your foster child’s birth family.
-What research has shown us is that when possible it is best for children to be raised in their family.
+Research has shown us that when possible, it is best for children to be raised in their family.
 The best way to accomplish this when a child has been removed is for all parties to work together.
-Very often this means that foster parents have to step up to the plate and make the first move.
+Very often, this means that foster parents have to step up to the plate and make the first move.